Arun Sharma, MD, MS, FACS

 - Quality of life and functional outcomes

-Dr. Arun Sharma is Assistant Professor in the Department of Otolaryngology Head and Neck Surgery.
+Dr. Arun Sharma is Associate Professor in the Department of Otolaryngology Head and Neck Surgery.
 Dr. Sharma is a head and neck surgical oncologist who specializes in the treatment of head and neck cancer, skin cancer of the head and neck, thyroid and parathyroid neoplasms, and salivary gland neoplasms.
 He has advanced training in minimally invasive approaches to the head and neck, including transoral robotic surgery (TORS), transoral laser microsurgery (TLM) for laryngeal lesions and cancers, and minimally invasive video-assisted thyroidectomy (MIVAT).

 Dr. Sharma attended college at Johns Hopkins University in Baltimore, Maryland.
 He received his medical degree and Master’s in clinical research at the University of Pittsburgh School of Medicine.
 He completed his otolaryngology-head and neck surgery residency at the University of Washington in Seattle and a fellowship in advanced oncologic head and neck surgery at the University of Pittsburgh Medical Center.